2023 Masai Mara Safari Packages From The UK - Packages, Prices, Review, And FAQ

 15. How Do You Get from Nairobi to Masai Mara?

 Depending on your budget, safety concerns, and individual needs, you can get to the Masai Mara from Nairobi by either car or airplane.
 Masai Mara to Nairobi is a 280km drive covered within 6 hours by car and within 45 minutes to an hour by plane.

 Flying, on the other hand, has the advantage of comfortability, flexibility, and timeliness.
-However, the mentioned might not be a cheap option for those on budget Kenya safari in Masai Mara.
+However, the mentioned flights might not be a cheap option for those looking for a budget Kenya safari in Masai Mara.

 16. Can You Self Drive in the Masai Mara?

 Yes, you certainly can.
 Though not necessarily cheaper than travelling in safari company vehicles, self-drives are a popular option for those who value their freedom and flexibility.

 Self-drive Masai Mara Safari not only requires that you hire your 4×4 car but that you are well-versed with the Kenyan road or at least portray good map-reading skills.